contiamo/restful-react/README.md

-# RESTful React
+# `restful-react`

-Building React apps that interact with a backend API presents a set of questions, challenges and potential gotchas.
+Building React apps that interact with a RESTful API presents a set of questions, challenges and potential gotchas.
 This project aims to remove such pitfalls, and provide a pleasant developer experience when crafting such applications.
 It can be considered a thin wrapper around the [fetch API](https://developer.mozilla.org/en/docs/Web/API/Fetch_API) in the form of React components and hooks.

 As an abstraction, this tool allows for greater consistency and maintainability of dynamic codebases.